mpv-player/mpv/DOCS/man/en/options.rst

         It is advisable to use your graphics driver's color range option instead, if available.

+``--config-dir=<path>``
+    Force a different configuration directory.
+If this is set, the given directory is used to load configuration files, and all other configuration directories are ignored.
+This means the global mpv configuration directory as well as per-user directories are ignored, and overrides through environment variables (``MPV_HOME``) are also ignored.

+    Note that the ``--no-config`` option takes precedence over this option.

 ``--consolecontrols``, ``--no-consolecontrols``
     ``--no-consolecontrols`` prevents the player from reading key events from standard input.
 Useful when reading data from standard input.
 This is